 Not only that, the mental factor and concentration are also a big question mark.
 The "absent-minded" situations leading to individual mistakes in defense show a lack of seriousness and courage in many decisive moments.
 This once made Inter Miami lose the opportunity to go deep into major tournaments such as MLS Cup or Concacaf Champions League.

-Transfer rumours suggest Inter Miami are eyeing quality signings like Kevin De Bruyne and Ange Di Maria - players who could strengthen their midfield, bolster their defence and provide much-needed balance.
-However, to achieve long-term success, they need more than a few big-name stars.
+Transfer rumors suggest Inter Miami are eyeing quality signings like Kevin De Bruyne or Ange Di Maria - players who could strengthen the midfield, bolster the defense and provide much-needed balance.
+However, to achieve long-term success, they need more than just a few big-name stars.

 Lessons for modern football

 Messi’s story at Inter Miami and PSG highlights a truth in modern football: it is not always possible to build a team based on outstanding individuals alone.
-Success only comes from a balance of lines, the right tactics and a strong team spirit.
+Success only comes with balance between the lines, the right tactics and a strong team spirit.

 Even though Messi is the brightest star on the planet, no one can “carry” a team without structure and stability for a long time.
 That is why successful big teams always have a solid foundation from the defense, through the midfield to the attack.